WinVector/vtreat/README.md

 -   Categorical variables with very many levels.

     We re-encode such variables as a family of indicator or dummy variables for common levels plus an additional [impact code](http://www.win-vector.com/blog/2012/07/modeling-trick-impact-coding-of-categorical-variables-with-many-levels/) (also called "effects coded" in Jacob Cohen, Patricia Cohen, *Applied Multiple Regression/Correlation Analysis for the Behavioral Sciences*, 2nd edition, 1983).
 This allows principled use (including smoothing) of huge categorical variables (like zip-codes) when building models.
-This is critical for some libraries (such as 'randomForest', which has hard limits on the number of allowed levels.
+This is critical for some libraries (such as 'randomForest', which has hard limits on the number of allowed levels).

 -   Novel categorical levels).